TRAVEL DESTINATION: Great Ocean Road and Mornington Peninsula, Melbourne, Victoria, Australia

 Cape Schanck Lighthouse

 Cape Schanck is located on the southern end of Mornington Peninsula.
 The lighthouse itself is sitting on the cliff top, overlooking the Bass Strait.
 It was built in 1859 and is one of the oldest lighthouses in Victoria.
-The landscape here is just breathtaking.
+The landscape here is just breathtaking and unbeatable.
 Actually, I wanted to visit this place mostly for the photographic opportunities that Pulpit Rock, basalt cliffs and the rock pools offer at the tip of Cape Schanck.
-Place wasn’t too busy and I was able to explore all the hidden spots and witness unique flora and marine life of this location.
+The place wasn’t too busy and I was able to explore all the hidden spots and witness unique flora and marine life of this location.
 It was probably my favorite lighthouse out of these 4 lighthouses that I got to visit.
-Landscape here is just unbeatable.

 You might say that these are just a few more historic lighthouses out there, no different from many other ones that are dotted around Australia.
 Well, you might be right.
 Still, they do belong here and are of great significance.
 They stand tall and shed the light over southern coastal edges.